From Backroads to Big Stages: The Red Clay Strays Story

 That’s what most folks hear when Brandon Coleman steps to the mic — hair brushed back like he’s hanging out in a Sun Records recording booth, black shirt and pants crisp as a promise, that pompadour catching the spotlight the way Cash’s once did.

-If you squint, you can almost see Johnny and Elvis and Jerry Lee Lewis nodding from the next booth over, raising a glass to the kid who’s brave enough to bring it all forward, even the fashion.
+If you squint, you can almost see Johnny Cash and Elvis Presley and Jerry Lee Lewis nodding from the next booth over, raising a glass to the kid who’s brave enough to bring it all forward, even the fashion.

 Brandon Coleman of the Red Clay Strays lets it rip, turning a guitar break into a full-body Southern sermon.